sabzdotpy/QopenerV0.1/README.md

 # QopenerV0.1
-the first and most primitive version.
+the first and the most primitive version.